matt-oconnell/mo-slack-history-parser/README.md

 Once you've set your tokens, you can install the app in your slack workspace.
 See [Basic app setup](https://api.slack.com/authentication/basics).

 _It's possible to limit requests to subsets of IP addresses.
-In this case, I've limited it to those within the Adobe VPN network I'm signed into.
+In this case, I've limited it to those within the VPN network I'm signed into.
 Outside IPs will not be allowed to make requests_

 After your app has been installed and your tokens have been stored, you are ready to start querying against your workspace.